This post describes: How to repair a Toilet Silent Fill Valve. Basically that’s how to replace the rubber diaphragm within the valve.

 Adjusting A Toilet Silent Fill Valve Float

-When I first detected that I had water overflowing from my cistern I removed my cistern lid and adjusted the float of my Toilet Silent Fill Valve, by turning the long screw attaching it to the arm, so that the cistern water level didn’t rise so high.
+When I found water overflowing I removed my cistern lid to access my Toilet Silent Fill Valve’s float.
+I adjusted the float level so that the cistern water level didn’t rise so high.

-The long screw has a hexagonal nut moulded onto it but it shouldn’t require a spanner to turn it, fingers are sufficient.
-See the image below where the Toilet Silent Fill Valve Top Cover and Arm have been removed to give a better view of the Float Adjusting Screw:
+The adjustment is made by turning the long screw which has a hexagonal nut moulded onto it.
+Although it’s shaped like a nut it doesn’t require a spanner to turn it, fingers are sufficient.
+See the image below where the Toilet Silent Fill Valve Top Cover and Arm have been removed to give a better view of it.

 Pic.
 3. Here the Clamping Nut, Top Cover and Arm have been removed.